caseyscarborough/grails-merge-config/README.md

 Then in your application, navigate to the `configuration/index` controller action (the URI should be `/your-application-name/configuration`) to see the Configuration Management page.

+### Schema Creation

 If you do not use the `create`, `create-drop`, or `update` `dbCreate` options in your `DataSource.groovy` file, or you use the [Grails Database Migration Plugin](http://grails.org/plugin/database-migration), then you need to manually create the table to store your Configuration.
+Otherwise, __you do not need to perform either of these__.

 The following are the Grails migration and SQL queries required to do so:

 Grails migration: